smaranjitghose/DeepHoli/README.md

 So, it sprung upon that can we use deep learning to emulate how it would be for us to play Holi without actually having done so?💡

+## So lets see what we can do: 🧠

+We make use of the concept of **Photorealistic Image Style Transfer** 📸 here, which means to transfer the style of one image called the _style image_ to another image called the  _content image_ ,while making sure that the original structure and detail outline of the content image is intact as well as the resultant image resembles a real image that would have been shot by camera

+While several methods have been proposed over the years, here we shall use [NVIDIA'S A Closed-form Solution to Photorealistic Image Stylization](https://research.nvidia.com/publication/2018-09_A-Closed-form-Solution) for our purpose 🔥

 ## Credits